GDPR Data Protection statement for those seeking information and/or applying for admission

 6. How is my personal information used if I am accepted?

 Once you are accepted and begin attending the College your personal information is no longer covered by the GDPR.
 As a student at the College, your personal information shall be processed in accordance with the Family Educational Rights and Privacy Act (“FERPA”), a U.S. federal law.
-To learn about your rights under FERPA, please visit College website.
-If your acceptance to the College is for an on-line course or program only, and you remain in an EU member state while participating in the course or program, the GDPR shall continue to apply to the processing of your personal information.
+To learn about your rights under FERPA, please visit the STCC Student Records page.
+If your acceptance to the College is for an online course or program only, and you remain in an EU member state while participating in the course or program, the GDPR shall continue to apply to the processing of your personal information.

 7. How can I access my personal information?